 We are not currently accepting used items.

 We appreciate that our community is always thinking of ways to help youth experiencing homelessness.
 Due to health concerns, storage space, and staff capacity, we are only able to accept needed items that are new.
-If you’d like to donate used items, please donate directly to Goodwill.

 Can you support the health and wellness of the youth we serve?